sloppylopez/moneypenny-ai-prompt/README.md

 <h2>Idea Plugin Description</h2>
 <!-- Plugin description -->
-MoneyPenny AI Prompt - Prompt Driven Development

-Experience the future of PDD coding with MoneyPenny AI Prompt, the ultimate IntelliJ IDEA plugin, designed to elevate your coding experience to new heights.
-Here's why MoneyPenny stands out from the competition:
+Experience the future of Prompt Driven Development (PDD) coding with MoneyPenny AI Prompt, the ultimate IntelliJ IDEA plugin designed to elevate your coding experience to new heights.
+Standout features include:

-Multi-File Refactoring: Refactor, add, or modify multiple files simultaneously, saving valuable time and effort.
-Copilot X lacks this powerful capability.
+* Multi-File Refactoring: Save valuable time and effort by refactoring, adding, or modifying multiple files simultaneously - a capability lacking in Copilot X.

-Faster Responses, No Typewriter Effect: Enjoy lightning-fast responses without the annoying typewriter effect, providing a seamless coding flow.
-Unlike web chat-based solutions, MoneyPenny AI Prompt prioritizes speed.
+* Faster Responses, No Typewriter Effect: Enjoy lightning-fast responses without the typewriter effect, ensuring a seamless coding flow.
+MoneyPenny AI Prompt prioritizes speed over web chat-based solutions.

-16000k Contextual Prompt: Our plugin taps into the extensive context of the ChatGPT model, delivering smarter, contextually relevant coding suggestions, surpassing the limitations of standard web chatbots.
+* 16000 Token Contextual Prompt: Tap into the extensive context of the ChatGPT model for smarter, contextually relevant coding suggestions, surpassing standard web chatbots' limitations.

-Seamless Integration & Intelligence: MoneyPenny AI Prompt effortlessly integrates into IntelliJ IDEA, enhancing your coding experience with intelligent code completions and predictive assistance.
+* Seamless Integration & Intelligence: Effortlessly integrate MoneyPenny AI Prompt into IntelliJ IDEA, enhancing your coding experience with intelligent code completions and predictive assistance.

-Continuous Evolution: We're committed to continuous improvement, ensuring MoneyPenny AI Prompt evolves with the latest advancements in AI and coding practices.
+* Continuous Evolution: Expect continuous improvement as MoneyPenny AI Prompt evolves with the latest advancements in AI and coding practices.

-Download MoneyPenny AI Prompt now and unlock the power of AI in your coding workflow, leaving other plugins and competitors in the dust.
+Download MoneyPenny AI Prompt now to unlock the power of AI in your coding workflow, surpassing other plugins and competitors.
 Elevate your coding efficiency and create brilliance with ease.
 <!-- Plugin description end -->
 </body>
 </html>